 What is Negotiation Counsel?

-Negotiation Counsel is a negotiation expert who helps companies secure prompt, reasonable, and humane settlements of claims involving serious accidents and other disputes.
+Negotiation Counsel helps companies secure prompt, reasonable, and humane settlements of claims involving serious accidents and other disputes.

 - Settlements that occur months or years earlier than normal, resulting in early settlement discounts that benefit clients and their insurers